We are here to serve you and will continue to do so as we manage this crisis together.

 Pension payments will continue uninterrupted.
 We remind our members and beneficiaries of the Pension Plan that their monthly checks are not dependent upon the daily or even yearly investment performance of the Board of Pensions Balanced Investment Portfolio.
 The portfolio is structured and invested for the long term.

 It is business as usual for our vendor partners, including Blue Cross Blue Shield and OptumRx, and medical coverage continues uninterrupted.
-Further, the PPO, EPO, and HDHP will pay 100 percent of the cost for coronavirus testing by a network provider.
+Further, the PPO, EPO, and HDHP will pay 100 percent of the cost for coronavirus testing.
 For retirees who depend on Medicare for their primary coverage, Medicare Part B pays 100 percent of testing cost.
-For PPO, EPO, and HDHP enrollees, all copays when using Teladoc through June 30, 2020, will be waived.
+For PPO, EPO, and HDHP enrollees, all copays when using Teladoc will be waived.
+The Board will re-evaluate this decision every 30 days.

 Our service representatives are available as normal, Monday through Friday, 8:30 a.m. to 7 p.m.
 ET, at 800-773-7752 (800-PRESPLAN) or, outside the U.S., at 215-587-7200.
 (For TTY: 877-522-7948.)
 Benefits, personal information, and online tools are available 24/7 through Benefits Connect.
 You can also contact us through the Benefits Connect message center or by emailing email@example.com.
 No U.S. mail will be processed by the Board of Pensions while our offices are closed; if you need to contact us, please do so through phone or email.